Colorado Car Accident Attorneys

 Serving Denver Metro, Boulder, Greeley, Steamboat Springs, Fort Collins and all of Colorado

 The Colorado Car Accident Lawyers

-If you were hurt in a car crash, chances are you are going to need legal help.
+If you were injured in a car accident, chances are you will need legal help.
 Our experience has taught us one thing – the insurance companies won’t always do the right thing to help people and their families.
-We find they worry more about their profits than actual people.
-Dr. Ramos thinks things should be different.
+We find they worry more about their profits than the victims.
+Dr. Ramos knows things should be different.

 The insurance companies know who we are and they know we understand the medicine behind the injuries better than they do.
 They also know we are not afraid to go to court if they aren’t fair to our clients.
 Attorney Rick Eddington directs our lawsuits.
 He has over thirty years of experience and is one of the top trial lawyers in Colorado.

 Ramos Law is a team of All-Stars that will take good care of you.
 Contact us and we will see if we can help you.

 What Should I Do If I’m In A Car Accident?

 DO make notes of any statements made by the other driver.
 Use your smart phone or other electronic device to record voice memos.
 This is a great way to collect details when on the scene of a car accident.
 Gather as much information about the car accident as you can.
 Start by taking down the other driver’s name, address, license number, and insurance information.

 DO collect additional information including the contact information of any witnesses, photographs of the vehicles, as well as descriptions of the road, traffic, and weather conditions.
 If your cell phone is able to record video, use it.
 Take video of the scene of the accident from both up-close and at a distance.
 Include the location of traffic signs, crosswalks and etcetera.
 Make sure to write down the names of police officers on the scene so that it will be easier to get copies of their reports later.